sudoAPWH/Python-Keylogger/README.md

 Most of the time, keyloggers are associated with "Big bad Hackers" but I want them to become a common security measure for your computer to use while you are away, or just to keep secure.

+This keylogger is made to be SUPER easy to use!
+One of my goals for this project, is to make the KeyLogger itself a executable file, (all you have to do is click the file and there you got it, a KeyLogger!